BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 ### Apply a penetrance or quantitative trait model

 The selected population can be imported and post-processed using simuPOP.
-If you need to apply a quantitative trait model to the simulated population, you can use a function @@pyQuanTrait@@ using a user-defined function.
+If you need to apply a quantitative trait model to the simulated population, you can use a function `pyQuanTrait` using a user-defined function.
 The only difference is that 'alleles' in the simulated population are locations of mutants.
 Penetrance model can be assigned similarly.

 Example %red%[[Attach:quanTraits.py|quanTraits.py]]%% demonstrates how to apply a quantitative trait model and draw samples with extreme trait values.